GPUthesteve/FSXP3D_effects_revamped/README.md

 A simplest update to your old fx_landing.fx utilizing latest Dynamic Lighting Technology in Prepar3Dv4, V5. no need to close source since it's "Modifiable", Use in any project is very welcome.

-Wait, in P3Dv4, replacing fx_landing.fx is not working, so please rename it to something else, then call this effect in your project as needed.
+sadly in P3Dv4, replacing fx_landing.fx is not working, so please rename it to something else, then call this effect in your project as needed. also this would not work in p3dv6 (who use it anyways?)

 TL;DR
-below are the code for the effect, rendering 8.5deg light beam with color temperature of 6100K and 600k.cd If you configure correctly it won't lit your VC up
+below are the code for the effect, rendering 8.5deg light beam with color temperature of 6000K and 600kcd.
+(If you configure correctly it won't lit your VC up)
-(fyi, typical landing light beam aren't that wide, less than 15deg. taxi lights are much wider than 30, but less than 60deg.
+(fyi, typical landing light beam aren't that wide, typically than 15deg vert/horiz. taxi lights on the other hand, are much wider than 30, but less than 60deg.
 ```
 [Library Effect]
 Lifetime=5
 Version=2.00